OVPR Guidance in Preparation for Potential Government Shutdown

 - Agency responses to any inquiries received regarding upcoming deadlines, including proposal preparation, will be deferred until normal operations resume.

-- Faculty may not be able to contact their project officers or agency representatives at affected agencies.
+- Faculty may not be able to contact their project officers or agency representatives at agencies.

 - Agency account and credential assignment and management functions may be delayed.